 Museo del Capitolo (Capitolo Museum) in Perugia is located in the area of Isola San Lorenzo (Saint Lawrence “Island”)and this makes it a place worth discovering together with the many artifacts it houses.
 For each of these objects, from paintings to manuscripts, it is possible to tell a story.

-Discovering the Museo del Capitolo
+The rooms of Museo del Capitolo

-Benedetto Bonfigli (1420 - 1496) who painted some of these standards, during a plague in 1476 made the gonfalone for the Church of Saint Fiorenzo – the one now preserved in the Museo del Capitolo.
-His painting skillfully expressed the supplication of Perugia's inhabitants to God: they can be seen in the lower part of the painting, in a devout attitude, surrounded by the saint and blessed members of the religious Order to which the church belonged.
-Even if the picture can be readily understood, it hides some details that are the work of a great artist, e.g. the angel in the top left corner, who looks at “us” who look at the painting.
-His eyes attract the observers into the work of art, making them also a part of the representation.
+Benedetto Bonfigli (1420 - 1496) painted, during a plague in 1476, the gonfalon for the Church of Saint Fiorenzo, preserved today in the Museo del Capitolo.
+His painting skillfully expressed the supplication of Perugia's inhabitants to God; in fact, they are painted in the lower part of the painting, in a devout attitude, surrounded by the saint and blessed members of the religious order to which the church belonged.
+The painting can be easily understood, however, it hides some details, such as the angel in the top left corner looking towards to those who admire the painting, attracts the observers into the artwork with his eyes, making them also a part of the representation.

 Luca Signorelli's Altarpiece of Saint Onuphrius

-The Influence of Clients on the Works
+The influence of clients on the works

-The Papal Chair
+The Papal chair